kumarmarik-svg/kyff_store/README.md

 - [ ] Set `CORS_ORIGINS` to your actual domain
 - [ ] Switch from `python run.py` to Gunicorn
 - [ ] Add rate limiting on auth routes (Flask-Limiter)
-- [ ] Move refresh token to httpOnly cookie
+- [ ] Move refresh token to httpOnly cookie + save in DB

 ---